gdg-x/aura/docs/tutorials/configure-app.md

 # Next steps

-Now your Aura is up configured, learn how [deploy][deploy] web app using firebase.
+Now your Aura is up configured, learn how to [deploy][deploy] web app using firebase.

 [deploy]: deploy.md